How Inova surgeons use 3D-printed models to improve patient care

 “Our vision at the ASTEC lab meets Inova’s general vision because we want to be innovative to improve patient outcomes,” says Walker.
 “We’re are always looking at how we can bring everyone together and make everything we do better.”

-Inova offers many surgical locations throughout Northern Virginia to serve your every need.
+Inova offers many surgical locations throughout Northern Virginia to serve patients from Northern Virginia, the Washington, DC metro area and beyond.